jonimofo/b2-python-iot_cryptocompare/README.md

 ## GIRALT BENJAMIN B2A - TD iot-cryptocompare

 #### TODO :
-  * display more nicely the list of cryptocurrencies
+  * display more nicely the list of cryptocurrencies (fuzzy list or so)
-  * manage input errors when user is asked to enter cryptocurrency
+  * propose functions to get stats of cryptocurrencies (inflation, price at a given time, ...)

 ##